klamma/ar-for-eu-book/_chapters/chapters/display.md

 #### Head Mounted Displays (HMD)

 To achieve a Virtual World experience, Head Mounted Displays using two CRT's (one for each eye) were developed {% cite Suth68 %}.
-This displays are designed to be worn on the head.
+These displays are designed to be worn on the head.
 With HMD, objects can be displayed next to or behind the user when he turns around.
 HMDs support a high physical immersion because they hide reality and ensure that the user only perceives the virtual world.
 In recent years, head-mounted display technology has been major improved.